What is permaculture?

 Kapita Primary School – A parent, staff and student committee developed an action plan to establish a sustainable meal program for this school of 400+ students.
-Over 3 years this school has created a 4 acre garden that now provides organic fruits and vegetables to the schools children on a regular basis.
-This is complemented by composting toilets that addresses chronic issues around sanitation (particularly for girls) and a water harvesting system (complete in April 2016).
+Over 3 years this school has created a 4-acre garden that now provides organic fruits and vegetables to the school’s children on a regular basis.
+This is complemented by composting toilets that address chronic issues around sanitation (particularly for girls) and a water harvesting system (complete in April 2016).
 Our role in this process has been to provide training in permaculture principles and the ongoing support of community developed action plans.
-It’s amazing what’s possible if people invited to participate and lead.
+It’s amazing what’s possible if people are invited to participate and lead.
 Particularly as permaculture involves tapping into traditional agricultural practices that predate colonial practices.
-Furthermore, students at this school get to learn about the science of agriculture within their school yard while receiving food from.
-In this video the school’s headmaster attributes increases in both enrolment and attendance to the permaculture garden.
+Furthermore, students at this school get to learn about the science of agriculture within their schoolyard while receiving food.
+In this video, the school’s headmaster attributes increases in both enrolment and attendance to the permaculture garden.

 Lead Farmers in Kapita

-Our permaculture consultant Tina Sosten has been working working with senior smallholder farmers in the Kapita region of Malawi.
-This region comprises of 38 villages and over 5,000 residents.
-On the back of success with agroecological practices at Kapita Primary School, Tina has worked alongside senior farmers to promote wider adoption on larger scale farms.
+Our permaculture consultant Tina Sosten has been working with senior smallholder farmers in the Kapita region of Malawi.
+This region comprises 38 villages and over 5,000 residents.
+On the back of success with agroecological practices at Kapita Primary School, Tina has worked alongside senior farmers to promote wider adoption on larger-scale farms.
 Most farmers in the region grow corn (maize) or tobacco (traditionally a cash crop) but this has started to diversify to include coffee, beans, soya and kale.